 Matthew Schwartz, Founder and Executive Director of Constructive, has seen the evolution, and is at the helm of such a shop.
 He joins us to talk about nonprofits’ impact on the economy, the nuances of value-based business development and the need for a solid book, expertise and focus to win the business you want.

-Owner Summit is just around the corner.
+Owner Camp is just around the corner.
 Join us.

 Carl Smith: Hey, everybody, and welcome back to The Bureau Briefing.
 Today, I've got a good friend of mine coming by the Bureau studios.
 He is the founder and executive director, oh yeah, ED, you're going to love that one, of Constructive.
 Now, the thing I love about Constructive is they are a social change design firm, and that's what we're going to talk about today.
 Please welcome to The Bureau Briefing, Mr. Matt Schwartz.
 How's it going, Matt?